Italy, Academic Career Structure

 Salaries: salaries and pay scales are fixed by national legislation.
 See our section on salaries for more information.

 Gender: the presence of women in Italian academia is balanced at the start of the career ladder, but very few women reach tenured professorship (the so-called scissor problem).
 The position of professor is usually obtained at the age of 50; 20 to 30 years ago the presence of women in Italian universities was very low and this explains why there are few women professors now.
-Click here for more information on women in Italian academia.

 Universities and research institutions: click here for a list of Italian universities.